RealityStop/Bolt.Addons.Community/README.md

 >
 > But there are new maintainers!

 **There are some incompatibility issues found with Defined Events and you should use Unity Visual Scripting version : 1.8.0.
-Until its fixed**
+Until its fixed.**

 # Community Addons